MauriceConrad/detect-ios-address-bar/README.md

 ## Modes

-Currently (September of 2021) there are two modes we want to recognize on iPhones (and theoretically the iPod Touch 7th) running Mobile Safari on iOS >= 15, there are just two modes:
+Currently (September of 2021) there are two modes we want to recognize on iPhones (and theoretically the iPod Touch 7th) running Mobile Safari on iOS >= 15:

 - `collapsed`: When the address bar is this small hint area on the bottom
 - `overlayed`: When the address overlays the bottom of the screen while the web page viewport lies under the address bar